citelab/gini5/README.md

 # GINI Toolkit Version 5.0.0

 The GINI Toolkit is free software.
 Please see the file COPYING for copyright information.
-Please read REPORT in this repository to know the functionalities.

 # Basic Installation - Ubuntu 18.04 LTS